Alestrix/minimal-containers/README.md

 ## How the image is built

 - First, based on `debian:stable-slim` packages are updated to latest versions and `EXTRA_PACKAGES` (see table above) are installed.
-- Then, based on the `BINARIES`, the needed libraries are (recursively) searched for and collected, including the dynamic loader library.
+- Then, based on the `BINARIES`, the libraries needed for the respective executable are (recursively) searched for and collected, including the dynamic loader library.
-- As an optional step (using `extra_steps.sh`), some additional files are collected (in case of mosquitto, `/etc/passwd` and `/etc/group` are copied, because otherwise mosquitto complains about a missing mosquitto user).
+- As an optional step (using `extra_steps.sh`), some additional files are collected (in case of mosquitto, `/etc/passwd` and `/etc/group` are copied, because otherwise mosquitto complains about a missing mosquitto user) or created.
 - Finally, all collected files are copied into an empty (`scratch`) container and the entrypoint and cmd are set according to `ENTRYPOINT`.
 - Once the image is created (docker automatically tags it as `:latest`), the `get_version.sh` script is executed and the output is used to add another tag with the correct version number.